Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Structural results

 Hlin\v en\'y~\cite{Hli03a,Hli06} proved that all monadic second order logic properties can be tested in a fixed parameter way for matroids represented over a finite field $\FF$ with branch-width at most $d$ when parameterized by the property, the field $\FF$ and the branch-width $d$.
 Since the branch-width of a matroid $M$ is at most its deletion-depth, it follows that testing whether the deletion-depth of an input matroid represented over a finite field $\FF$ is at most $d$ is fixed parameter tractable when parameterized by the field $\FF$ and the integer $d$.
 This establishes the existence of a fixed parameter algorithm deciding whether $\td_P^*(A)=\dd(M(A))\le d$ (the equality follows from Theorem~\ref{thm:tdP}).
-To obtain the algorithm claimed to exist in the statement of the corollary, we need to extend the algorithm for testing whether the deletion-depth of an input matroid $M$ represented over $\FF$ is at most $d$ to an algorithm that also outputs a deletion-decomposition tree of $M$ with height at most $d$; this would yield an algorithm for computing $A'$ by Lemma~\ref{lm:tdP}.
+To obtain the algorithm claimed to exist in the statement of the corollary, we need to extend the algorithm for testing whether the deletion-depth of an input matroid $M$ represented over $\FF$ is at most $d$ to an algorithm that also outputs a deletion-tree of $M$ with height at most $d$; this would yield an algorithm for computing $A'$ by Lemma~\ref{lm:tdP}.

-We describe the extension of the algorithm from testing to constructing a deletion-decompo\-si\-tion tree as a recursive algorithm.
+We now describe the extension of the algorithm from testing to constructing a deletion-decompo\-si\-tion tree as a recursive algorithm.
+Let $d$ be the computed deletion-depth of an input matroid $M$.
 The deletion-depth of an input matroid $M$ is one if and only if every element of $M$ is a loop or a bridge.
-Hence, if the deletion-depth of $M$ is $d=1$, then the deletion-depth decomposition tree of height one consists of a single vertex labeled with all elements of $M$.
-If the deletion-depth of $M$ is at most $d\ge 2$ and $M$ is not connected, we first identify its components, which can be done in polynomial time even in the oracle model, then proceed recursively with each component of $M$ and eventually merge the roots of all deletion-depth decomposition trees obtained recursively.
-Finally, if the deletion-depth of $M$ is at most $d\ge 2$ and $M$ is connected, we loop over all elements $e$ of $M$ and test whether $\dd(M\setminus e)\le d-1$.
-Such an element $e$ must exist and when it is found, we recursively apply the algorithm to $M\setminus e$ to obtain a deletion-depth decomposition tree $T$ of $M\setminus e$ with height $d-1$.
-The tree $T$ is then extended to a deletion-depth decomposition tree of $M$ by introducing a new vertex, joining it by an edge to the root of $T$, rerooting the tree to the new vertex, and labeling the new edge with the element $e$.
-This completes the description of the algorithm for constructing a deletion-decomposition tree of height at most $d$ if it exists. \end{proof}
+Since the latter is easy to algorithmically test, if $d=1$, then the deletion-tree of height one consists of a single vertex labeled with all elements of $M$.
+If $d\ge 2$ and the matroid $M$ is not connected, we first identify its components, which can be done in polynomial time even in the oracle model, then proceed recursively with each component of $M$ and eventually merge the roots of all deletion-trees obtained recursively.